Author: Lem Chuck Moth

 At the early stages, the Cham aristocrats came in a complete court to form a country.
 The Cham villages were mostly formed on local people but were administered by the Cham headmen known as Chao-fas.

 The modern history of India indicates that Champavati was formed by King Champa as the capital of Milini of Anga (Aind: Later Vedic Period-Political History: Minor States: p.
 70).
 It was built on the Ground of the city Bhagapur of the Naga King Bhagdatta of the Menam Valley.
 Needless to say, the Cham people of Champavati was actually the same people of Bhagpur.

 As much as we know that the Yueh Shih were Mahayana Buddhist, other Saka who settled in Southeast Asia inherited other Hindu cultures back to their homeland in Middle East.
 The early Sakan migrant, identified as the Kamboja, were known to practice Sivaism and were readily accepted Buddhism as their next devotion.
-The next arrival of the Cham kings in Gangetic India were Zoroastrianist, but judging from later development we know that they already converted to Visnuite.
+The next arrival of the Cham kings in Gangetic India were Zoroastrianist, but judging from later development we know that they were already converted to Visnuite.
 As part of the Chola legacy, Sivaism and Vishnuism merged and most Chams still retained this heritage until the arrival of their new faith, which was Islam.

 - The Western Ta-Tsin